sailorgabe/reading-notes/201/class-01.md

 So let us marvel at this digital art,
 HTTP, the conduit of our digital heart.
-In the world of bytes, it's a conductor's wand, Sending data between computers, far beyond.
+In the world of bytes, it's a conductor's wand, Sending data between computers, far beyond. (source: GitHub)

 ## **Describe how HTML, CSS, and JS files are “parsed” in the browser.**